Ancient Philippi, Greece: A Guide to the Archaeological Site

 1. The Hellenistic Theatre

 Commissioned by Philip II in the mid-4th century BCE, the Hellenistic theatre is one of the oldest archaeological ruins in Philippi and played a central role throughout the city’s history.
+This ancient theatre served as a venue for performances and civic gatherings.

 The theatre was expanded throughout the Roman era, becoming a three-story stage capable of accommodating large crowds.
 It received further renovations in the 2nd and 3rd centuries CE when the site was converted into an arena for gladiatorial fights.